Keith County, Nebraska

 Keith County is a county in the U.S. state of Nebraska.
 As of the 2020 United States census, the population was 8,335.
 Its county seat is Ogallala.

 In the Nebraska license plate system, Keith County is represented by the prefix 68 (it had the sixty-eighth-largest number of vehicles registered in the county when the license plate system was established in 1922).

 History

-Keith County was formed in 1873.
-Sources differ on the Keith after whom it was named: either M. C. Keith of North Platte, whose grandson Keith Neville became Nebraska's 18th governor in 1917; or John Keith, also of North Platte.